lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 :numref:`fig-fmi-me-20-state-machine` shows the state machine for calling an FMU 2.0 for Model Exchange.
 To communicate with EnergyPlus, we are using the same API and calling sequence.
-As shown in :numref:`fig-partition-envelop-room-hvac`, the EnergyPlus envelope model is invoked at a variable time step.
+The EnergyPlus envelope model is invoked at a variable time step, using a Modelica time event.
+In the implementation, EnergyPlus sends the time instant when it needs to be called the next time.
+:numref:`fig-partition-envelop-room-hvac` shows this as the EnergyPlus time step, but the Modelica implementation allows for any time step requested by EnergyPlus.
 Therefore, for the envelope model, data is exchanged within the mode labelled *Continuous Time Mode* in :numref:`fig-fmi-me-20-state-machine`.
 Internally, EnergyPlus samples its heat conduction model at the envelope time step :math:`\Delta t_z`.